HugoxSaraiva/xfoil_py/README.md

 |Test case 1|0.5|31000000|-5|15|0.5|
 |Test case 2|0.2|18000000|0|15|1|

-Also saves the polar files with the prefix 'polar'
+Also saves the polar files with the suffix 'polar.txt'

         python -m xfoil.py -n 0012 4412 4508 -m 0.5 0.2 -r 31000000 18000000 -a -5 15 0.5 0 15 1 -s polar